-IRS Taxes – Chapter 7 Bankruptcy Requirements & Details
+IRS Taxes and Chapter 7 Bankruptcy Requirements & Details

 Chapter 7 Bankruptcy Requirements to Discharge IRS Income Taxes

-- No Fraudulent Tax Activities or Evasion — If you are convicted of tax evasion or fraudulent tax activities, you can kiss qualifying to have your taxes discharged goodbye.
+- No Fraud or Evasion — If you are convicted of tax evasion or fraud, you cannot include tax debt in your bankruptcy.

 General Requirements to File for Chapter 7

 To qualify for Chapter 7, you also have to meet some additional criteria.
 Here are some of the most important requirements: